Arif-Shahriar028/rn-background-queue-processor-realm-adapter/README.md

 - `getTopItem`: Method to get high priority Job
 - `getAllItems`: To get all jobs
 - `getJobInstance`: Method to get job instance
+- `addFailedItems`: Method to add failed jobs in JobSchema

 #### Installation steps